Skip to content

 Custom diff font

 You can customize the font used in all the diffs.
-The font must be monospace, exactly match the font name, and already exist on your machine.
-Specify the font size in a CSS format, such as 10pt, 1.2em, or 90%.
-If the font can't be loaded Reviewable will fall back on its built-in one.
+The font must be monospace, match the exact font name, and already exist on your machine.
+Specify the font size in CSS format, such as 10pt, 1.2em, or 90%.
+If the font can't be loaded, Reviewable will fall back on its built-in default.

 Custom stylesheet